Get outputs for a scraping group

 Path Parameters

 ID of the scraping group you want to fetch outputs for.
-Can be found in the URL of the scraping group page.
+This can be found on the groups page in the individual group card.

 Query Parameters